pcafrica/advanced_programming_2023-2024/lectures/01-intro_unix.md

 # C++ in the modern era

 ## Standardization efforts
 The C++ language has continued to evolve through a series of standards, each introducing new features and improvements.
-Notable standards include C++98, C++11, C++14, C++17, and C++20.
+Notable standards include C++98, C++11, C++14, C++17, and C++20 (C++23 expected soon).
 These standards have added features like smart pointers, lambda expressions, range-based for loops, and modules, enhancing the language's expressiveness and safety.
 <br>
 ## Open source and the C++ community
 C++'s success can be attributed in part to the vibrant open-source community that has formed around it.
 Open-source libraries and frameworks, such as the Boost C++ Libraries, have extended C++'s functionality and encouraged collaborative development.